 PAY RANGE: 8

 This is field investigational and inspectional work gathering facts by inquiry, observation or examination to determine conformance to the provisions of statutes, ordinances, codes, regulations or standards or to identify existing or potential health and safety hazards.
 Employees in this class perform a series of inspections, observations, examinations, inquiries, and interviews to determine the existence of violations and are responsible for making assigned inspections, explaining non-compliance and corrective and preventive measures, issuing violation notices and reinspecting to gain compliance.
+Employees in the Streets – Neighborhood Beautification specialty perform investigational and inspectional work involving litter, debris and illegal dumping.
 Contact with the public to gather information through questioning, explain violations and requirements for correcting problems identified, increase the awareness of the causes and prevention of violations and health safety hazards, and provide information relevant to assigned program is a significant aspect of the work.
 Work involves some disagreeable aspects and is performed under the close supervision of an administrative or inspectional supervisor.

 ALLOCATING FACTORS: (The following conditions must be met for a position to be allocated to this class.)

 1. Employees in this class perform field investigations and inspections work to ensure conformance to pertinent statutes, codes, ordinances and regulations or to identify health hazards.

 2. Employees in this class serve notice to violators, recommend actions to remediate violations or prevent health and safety hazards, and perform reinspections as necessary to ensure conformance.

 Receives complaints or assignments, proceeds to work site; informs complainant owner, occupant or responsible individual of purpose or intent of inspection; elicits information by observation, examination or questioning; observes conditions and/or conducts tests; explains to residents violations found and makes recommendations for correction.